Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Dark Matter Phenomenology

 \section{Dark Matter Phenomenology}

 In this section, we investigate the dark matter phenomenology associated with our model.
-The presence of a residual $\mathcal{Z}6$ symmetry after $U(1)_{B-L}$ breaking allows the framework to accommodate dark sector particles, whose stability is ensured by this discrete symmetry.
+The presence of a residual $\mathcal{Z}_6$ symmetry after $U(1)_{B-L}$ breaking allows the framework to accommodate dark sector particles, whose stability is ensured by this discrete symmetry.
 Owing to the mass structure of the new particles, the model naturally accommodates the possibility of two distinct dark matter scenarios: one in which the dark matter candidate is a scalar field and another in which it is a Dirac fermion.
 We therefore perform a comprehensive study of both possibilities, treating each case independently to determine the corresponding viable parameter space consistent with the observed relic density.
 For the numerical analysis, we implement our model in the \texttt{SARAH}~\cite{Staub:2013tta} package tool, and perform evaluations with \texttt{SPheno}~\cite{Porod:2011nf} and \texttt{micrOMEGAs}~\cite{Belanger:2018ccd} and cross-verify our particle spectrum and their masses using \texttt{MATHEMATICA}~\cite{Mathematica}.
-The thermal relic abundance is computed and compared with the latest cosmological observations reported by the \texttt{Planck} collaboration~\cite{Planck:2018vyg}.
-Furthermore, we examine the constraints arising from direct detection experiments such as \texttt{XENON1T}~\cite{XENON:2018voc} and \texttt{LZ}~\cite{LZ:2022lsv}, identifying the regions of parameter space that remain compatible with current experimental limits.
+The thermal relic abundance is computed and compared with the latest cosmological observations reported by the \texttt{Planck} collaboration~\cite{Planck:2018vyg} within $2\sigma$ uncertainty.
+Furthermore, we examine the constraints arising from direct detection experiments such as \texttt{XENONnT}~\cite{XENON:2025vwd}, \texttt{PandaX}~\cite{PandaX:2024qfu}, and \texttt{LZ}~\cite{LZ:2024zvo}, identifying the regions of parameter space that remain compatible with current experimental limits.
+We further impose constraints from electroweak precision observables, in particular the $\rho$ parameter~\cite{ParticleDataGroup:2024cfk}, which is sensitive to mass splittings within the electroweak scalar doublet $\phi$.
+Requiring consistency with experimental limits on $\Delta \rho$~\cite{Baak:2014ora} places an upper bound on the mass difference between the charged and neutral components of $\phi$, thereby restricting regions with large custodial symmetry breaking.
+In addition, bounds on charged Higgs bosons obtained at \texttt{LEP} within two-Higgs-doublet model frameworks~\cite{LEPChargedScalar} can be reinterpreted in our scenario, since the charged component $\phi^{\pm}$ shares the same electroweak gauge quantum numbers and hence exhibits similar production mechanisms.
+These searches impose a robust lower bound $m_{\phi^{\pm}} \gtrsim 80$--$100~\mathrm{GeV}$, with the precise limit depending on the decay modes.
+Following a conservative approach, we ensure that $m_{\phi^{\pm}} > 100~\mathrm{GeV}$ for our analysis, and that the mass splitting between the charged and neutral components satisfies $\Delta m (\phi^{+},\phi^0) \lesssim 20~\mathrm{GeV}$.
+While the LHC can provide stronger but model-dependent constraints on $m_{\phi^{\pm}}$, we do not consider these bounds in the present analysis, as a comprehensive and dedicated collider analysis is beyond the scope of this work and is left for future investigation.
+These constraints are explicitly shown in our parameter scans, and only points that satisfy electroweak precision tests and collider limits are retained for further scrutiny, further reducing the allowed parameter space.